XenitAB/gitops-promotion/README.md

 ![Kustomization checks](./assets/kustomization-checks.png)

+If there is no matching status, it then looks on the head commit of "main" branch.
+If another commit is added to main before Flux has time to consider the merge commit, the merge commit status will never be set, but a relevant status will eventually be set on "main" branch.

-It keeps looking for that status for some time.
-If it remains failed after some minutes, the `status` command fails, resulting in a failed check on the pull request, blocking any automatic merging.
+The `status` command keeps looking for statuses for some time.
+If there is no status after some minutes, the `status` command fails, resulting in a failed check on the pull request, blocking any automatic merging.

 ## The GitOps repository